akkeris/docs/architecture/webhooks.md

 ## Getting Started

-To get started as quickly as possible, follow the [app webhook tutoral](/getting-started/webhooks.md)

 > **info** Webhook delivery is suspended for five minutes if the response to a webhook is a HTTP status code other than a 2XX or 3XX more than twice in a five minute period.

 ### Step 1.
 Determine which events to subsribe to.